US woman travels 4,800km for Scottish wedding, lands at wrong venue

 @firstseedfoods congratulations Caitlin and Stephen🤗 thanks for being such good sports and inviting me in for a drink #weddingtiktok #scotland #ohno ♬ original sound – Arti

 Later, Arti revealed that she took an Uber to her friend’s actual wedding.
 However, due to her late arrival, she missed the vows at her friend’s ceremony.
-The viral video has since amassed over 50,000 likes and numerous comments from netizens, most of whom couldn’t help but laugh at Arti’s comical situation, reports Sanook.
+The viral video has since amassed over 50,000 likes and numerous comments from netizens, most of whom couldn’t help but have a chuckle at Arti’s comical situation, reported Sanook.

 Join the conversation and have your say on Thailand news published on The Thaiger.